FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 > Caution
 >
-> This section only considers the setup with FACT-Finder NG.
+> This section only considers the setup with FactFinder NG.
 > Furthermore, the presented implementation is merely an abstract example to convey the concept.
 > It must be adjusted to your application's requirements.
 >